-We all have heard about Thailands nightlife, It can get pretty crazy to say the least.
-From Bangkoks famous Kao San road to Phuket’s never ending full moon parties you will always have an interesting time.
-What i would suggest for you, if you are very interested in nightlife and love to party is stick to the beers.
+We all have heard about Thailands nightlife, It can get pretty crazy, to say the least.
+From Bangkok’s famous Kao San road to Phuket’s never-ending full moon parties you will always have an interesting time.
+What I would suggest for you, if you are very interested in nightlife and love to party is stick to the beers.
 A lot of times when you are in these party spots and they are offering you the buckets of liquor for 90 Baht.
-Honestly thats really cheap and the buckets are huge.
+Honestly, that’s really cheap and the buckets are huge.
 They are made with homemade Thai whiskey.
-Just like many Asian countries the home made liquors are strong and cheap.
-In Thailand the Whiskey isn’t as bad as Indonesias Arak but it can still be very potent.
-This can cause a really really ruff next morning.
+Just like many Asian countries, homemade liquors are strong and cheap.
+In Thailand, the Whiskey isn’t as bad as Indonesia’s Arak but it can still be very potent.
+This can cause a really really rough the next morning.
 So when we travel we like to stick to bottled beer.
-Something we are opening and something with consistency
+Something we are opening and something with the consistency

 What not to pack for Thailand

-Alright so now you know some key tips on how to get threw your trip but now it comes time on what do i need and not need for the trip.
-Well i’m not going to go through them all but some of the key things i would suggest is don’t over pack.
+Alright so now you know some key tips on how to get through your trip but now it comes a time on what do I need and no need for the trip.
+Well, I’m not going to go through them all but some of the key things I would suggest is don’t over pack.
 If you are an average size person then clothes will be super cheap.
 If you are doing north in the Winter months then make sure you pack warm clothes it will get cold in the north.
 If you want to know more specific information on packing essentials you can check the checklist as well as the video below is a break down of all the packing essentials.

-All in all, have a great time on your trip in Thailand, just keep some of these simple things in mind when traveling.
-If you want to check our FULL VIDEO GUIDE we have that on out YOUTUBE CHANNEL showing you and in depth guide to all the best and even some of the most unknown local spots!
+All in all, have a great time on your trip to Thailand, just keep some of these simple things in mind when traveling.
+If you want to check our FULL VIDEO GUIDE we have that on our YOUTUBE CHANNEL showing you an in-depth guide to all the best and even some of the most unknown local spots!